Proposal Steps and Review

 It is important that your session type match the description of your panel.
 When the description and type do not match it’s difficult for the peer reviewers to know what is intended.

-• Report or Paper Presentation.
-Fully prepared papers/reports of 15-20 minutes each with 5 minutes of Q&A. Presentations are scheduled for 25 minute slots.
-Two 25 minute sessions are scheduled in each 60 minute time slot so it is critical that each presentation is fully contained within the 25 minutes allocated.
+• Paper Presentation (25 minutes).
+Fully prepared papers/reports of 20 minutes each with 5 minutes of Q&A. Two 25 minute sessions are scheduled in each 60 minute time slot so it is critical that each presentation is fully contained within the 25 minutes allocated.

-• Panel.
-A 60 minute session consisting of a panel of three to four individuals who discuss a variety of theories or perspectives on the given topic.
+• Panel (60 minutes).
+A session consisting of a panel of three to four individuals who discuss a variety of theories or perspectives on the given topic.
 Panels are up to 40 minutes of presentation with 10 minutes of Q&A.

-• Forum/Conversation.
-A 60 minute session of informal presentations on a general subject area, where participants share what they know.
+• Forum/Conversation (60 minutes).
+A session of informal presentations on a general subject area, where participants share what they know.
 Proposals in this category must include a facilitator who will coordinate the session and any discussion.

-• Screening Session.
-A 60 minute screening presentation.
+• Screening Session (60 minutes).
 The session may include speakers/discussion but the screening portion should be minimum 40 minutes.
 Screening Sessions are done in meeting rooms during regular session slots.

 • Workshop.
 Workshops are a half day (3-4 hours) or full day (6-8 hours) training designed to teach or refine skills.